For more posts, go to https://digitalbloggers.com/articles/elysiumspassage

 So why not in the West; what do we know that they don't?
 Or what do they know that we don't?
 Certainly, for the materialist, atheist, agnostic, where the notion of us being a soul is rejected, there is no possibility for such a belief.
 Once your body is dead, you're dead, so there's nothing there to survive after the death of the body.
 As the West became increasingly secularized over the last few centuries, belief in the spirit/soul waned in place of scientific materialism, naturalism and humanism.

 But that doesn't explain why most Christian religions have continued to remain opposed to the concept of reincarnation.
 When we look into history, however, we see things didn't necessarily start that way in the first few centuries.
 In spite of the past, there has been much interest expressed recently on the topic of prior lives.
 Even in the Roman Catholic Church and other Christian denominations, there seems to be much greater tolerance towards those who are open to the possibility of reincarnation, even among their own adherents.
-(Btw, I'm currently researching for reliable statistics on these attitudes and trends found in various Christian churches in North America as well as the general public.)

 Over several decades this university department thoroughly investigated reports of hundreds of children throughout the world who recounted their prior life experiences.
 Particularly interesting were reports of the children being in relationship with others they could never have known, often nowhere near where they had been born.
 These studies employed the highest standards of scientific research to confirm the details.
 One of the books on this topic is, Children Who Remember Past Lives, by Dr Stevenson.